Charles Babbage: Family

 His youngest surviving son, Henry Prevost Babbage (1824–1918), went on to create six small demonstration pieces for Difference Engine No. 1 based on his father's designs, one of which was sent to Harvard University where it was later discovered by Howard H. Aiken, pioneer of the Harvard Mark I. Henry Prevost's 1910 Analytical Engine Mill, previously on display at Dudmaston Hall, is now on display at the Science Museum.

 Death

 Charles Babbage's brain is on display at The Science Museum.

 Babbage lived and worked for over 40 years at 1 Dorset Street, Marylebone, where he died, at the age of 79, on 18 October 1871; he was buried in London's Kensal Green Cemetery.
 According to Horsley, Babbage died "of renal inadequacy, secondary to cystitis."
 He had declined both a knighthood and baronetcy.
 He also argued against hereditary peerages, favouring life peerages instead.

 Autopsy report

 In 1983, the autopsy report for Charles Babbage was discovered and later published by his great-great-grandson.
 A copy of the original is also available.
-Half of Babbage's brain is preserved at the Hunterian Museum in the Royal College of Surgeons in London.
+Half of Babbage's brain is preserved at the Hunterian Museum in London.
 The other half of Babbage's brain is on display in the Science Museum, London.